What is a bridging loan?

 Advantages and disadvantages of bridging loans

-Before you get a bridging loan, it is important that you consider whether it is the right finance option for your plans.
+Before you apply, it is important that you consider whether it is the right finance option for your plans.
 So, it is worth thinking about the benefits and drawbacks.
 These are:

 Advantages:

 Fast funds – Compared to other types of loans, bridging finance can be a lot quicker.
-So, if you have plans which need funding fast, this could be really useful to you.
+So, if you have plans that need funding fast, this could be really useful to you.
+If you want to find out how to speed up the process, read our guide to fast bridging loans.

 Large loan sizes – As a property has been used as security, lenders are often more relaxed about giving larger loan sizes to borrowers.

-Range of choices – Bridging loans can be quite flexible and offer a great amount of choice, in that a variety of interest rates and repayment terms are available.
+Range of choices – They can be quite flexible and offer a great amount of choice, as they have a variety of interest rates and repayment terms available.
 Also, a selection of different property types can be used to secure the loan too.

 Disadvantages:

-Higher interest rates – The interest rates for short term finance is usually higher than longer term solutions.
+Higher interest rates – The interest rates for short-term finance are usually higher than longer-term solutions.
 Therefore, you may be charged a higher interest rate with this finance option.

 Your home could be repossessed – Similar to other types of secured finance, your property is at risk of repossession if you fail to make your repayments.